The Voice (Australian Playhouse)

 "The Voice" is the 21st television play episode of the first season of the Australian anthology television series Australian Playhouse.
 "The Voice" was written by Kenneth Hayles and originally aired on ABC on 5 September 1966.

-According to Filmink "the play is suspenseful and extremely well directed."

 Plot

 Max Reagan is having an affair with Cathy, wife of his partner Don Garfield.
 It ends and eight years later Max returns to the Garfields with a gun demanding a debt be repaid.